-- Complies with duties under the Health and Safety at Work etc. Act 1974 and all other relevant legislation, and where reasonably practicable seeks to exceed legislative requirements; - Thoroughly identify hazards and risks and implement appropriate and effective controls to eliminate or reduce them.
-Nothing is so important that time cannot be taken to do it safely; - Ensure the competence of all employees by providing suitable training, monitoring, supervision and leadership to ensure that our OH&S policies and procedures are complied with and standards are maintained; - Ensure the competence of all suppliers, partners and contractors who work on behalf of the company by assessing and monitoring their OH&S management systems and performance; - Ensure that wherever and whenever internal or external colleagues are at work that the risks to their health and safety are managed down to a level as low as is reasonably practicable.
-This will also apply to members of the public visiting areas of rural estates that are open to public access; - Manage all business, activities, operations and assets in a manner which seeks to eliminate injuries, incidents and ill health and minimise any consequences that might arise in the event of any incident; - Continually review, challenge and set OH&S objectives and performance through the business planning cycle; and - Aim to meet all of the above promises at an affordable cost.
+- complies with duties under the Health and Safety at Work etc. Act 1974 and all other relevant legislation, and where reasonably practicable seeks to exceed legislative requirements; - thoroughly identifies hazards and risks and implements appropriate and effective controls to eliminate or reduce them.
+Nothing is so important that time cannot be taken to do it safely: - ensures the competence of all employees by providing suitable training, monitoring, supervision and leadership to ensure that the Group's OH&S policies and procedures are complied with and standards are maintained; - ensures the competence of all suppliers, partners and contractors who work on behalf of the Group by assessing and monitoring their OH&S management systems and performance; - ensures that wherever and whenever internal or external colleagues are at work that the risks to their health and safety are managed down to a level as low as is reasonably practicable.
+This will also apply to members of the public visiting areas of rural estates that are open to public access; - manages all business, activities, operations and assets in a manner which seeks to eliminate injuries, incidents and ill health and minimise any consequences that might arise in the event of any incident; - Continually reviews, challenges and sets OH&S objectives and performance through the business planning cycle; and - Aims to meet all of the above promises at an affordable cost.